strangerstudios/memberlite/readme.txt

 [Install Multiple Post Thumbnails »](https://wordpress.org/plugins/multiple-post-thumbnails/)

 == Changelog ==

+= 5.2.1 - TBD =
+* ENHANCEMENT: Now supporting a color setting for text color.
+* ENHANCEMENT: Added body class `is-style-dark` or `is-style-light` if dark mode is active.
+* BUG FIX/ENHANCEMENT: Additional fixes to support sites using a dark background / inverted scheme.
+* BUG FIX: Fixed priority of color palette setup so that font and body background colors are always named.

 = 5.2.0 - 2024-07-17 =
 * ENHANCEMENT: Updated to fully support for PMPro v3.1+ and frontend design updates in core.